jades-survey/jades-survey.github.io/scientists/publications.markdown

 #### The Star-forming and Ionizing Properties of Dwarf z ∼ 6 − 9 Galaxies in JADES: Insights on Bursty Star Formation and Ionized Bubble Growth
 by Ryan Endsley et al.,
 to be submitted (2023)

-#### JADES: Detecting [OIII]λ4363 and Testing Strong Line Calibrations in the High-z Universe with ultra-deep JWST/NIRSpec spectroscopy up to z ∼ 9.5
-by Isaac Laseter et al.,
-to be submitted (2023)

 #### JADES: Balmer Decrement Scaling Relations at Cosmic Dawn